Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 SITUATION

-BMW AG is conducting a Voluntary Safety Recall (effective November 2, 2017) on certain Model Year 2007-2011 BMW vehicles involving the positive crankcase ventilation (PCV) valve heater.
+BMWeBay AG is conducting a Voluntary Safety Recall (effective November 2, 2017) on certain Model Year 2007-2011 BMWeBay vehicles involving the positive crankcase ventilation (PCV) valve heater.

 This issue involves the “blow-by-heater” which is designed to prevent the engine’s Positive Crankcase Ventilation (PCV) valve from freezing.
 The electrical contacts of the blow-by-heater are coated with a plastic material.